 2. Site Load Speed

 We’ve all given up and left a site that took too long to load.
-According to Kissmetrics, 40% of people abandon a website that takes more than three seconds to load.
-Don’t let your website be one too.
+The truth is, 40% of people abandon a website that takes more than three seconds to load.
+Don’t let your website be one of those.

 After 10 seconds is where studies show people move on to other sites.